vyos/vyos-documentation/docs/interfaces/pseudo-ethernet.rst

   system on which it is defined.
 The ping will be lost.
 * Loopbacks occurs at the IP level the same way as for other interfaces, ethernet packets are not forwarded between Pseudo-Ethernet interfaces.
-* Pseudo-Ethernet interfaces can not participate in Link Bonding.
 * Pseudo-Ethernet interfaces may not work in environments which expect a :abbr:`NIC (Network Interface Card)` to only have a single address.
 This applies to: